Calling an artillery through glass

 See the attached demo to see the current behaviour.

-#2 Updated by Aranud about 1 year ago
+#2 Updated by Aranud over 1 year ago

 This seem to be difficult to implement and I try to resume what were told on Gitter.

 First, regular shader (i.e windows) doesn’t use the surfaceparm glass.
 Currently the surface of a glass (i.e fueldump) is detected as nodraw and nomarks and many invisible entity ( i.e construction set, clip ...), use theses surface. (like thunder mentionned)

 Second and copy/past litteraly from kemon said :

 surfaceparm glass is the only thing related to glass and it gives the glass sound when being shot at.
 Usually mappers made their glass destructible though, so it’s a func_explosive that will break when being shot at without glass sound